 In identifying the SRL activities and strategies used by the learners, we were specifically interested in finding out how individuals draw upon available resources, such as other people and artefacts, to plan and attain their learning goals, and what (digital) tools they use to do so.

-Data collection will include two consecutive stages.
-Firstly, self-regulatory aptitude profiles of participants will be determined using an SRL self-assessment instrument (questionnaire).
-Secondly, self-regulatory activities and strategies or participants will be identified through in-depth, semi-structured interviews.
-To allow systematic surfacing of strategies, interviews will be guided by a protocol structured into sets of questions related to planning, implementation and reflection practices.
-During the interviews, participants will be encouraged to use digital artefacts from the Change MOOC (blogposts, tweets, etc) to demonstrate their learning goal planning and attainment strategies.
+Data collection included two consecutive stages.
+Firstly, self-regulatory aptitude profiles of participants were determined using an SRL self-assessment instrument (questionnaire).
+Secondly, self-regulatory activities and strategies or participants were identified through in-depth, semi-structured interviews.
+To allow systematic surfacing of strategies, interviews were guided by a protocol structured into sets of questions related to planning, implementation and reflection practices.
+During the interviews, participants were encouraged to use digital artefacts from the Change MOOC (blogposts, tweets, etc.) to demonstrate their learning goal planning and attainment strategies.

 The survey and interview instruments are freely available from: http://figshare.com/authors/Colin_Milligan/100462 and may be used/amended with attribution.